Ali-Mikael/Pen-testing/h6-shells.md

 <img width="1912" height="534" alt="2026-05-04-00:26:30" src="https://github.com/user-attachments/assets/684287ee-4b3d-49d5-80c4-7a14fb640b83" />

-So the problem is with the old ass ubuntu system not being able to handle our stager..
-I'll come back to this another time because my time right now is running out.
+So the problem is with the old ass ubuntu system not being able to run our stager.
+I'll come back to this another day because my time right now is running out.

-I shut down the ol box and started another VM.
-I thought it'd be funny to use the Cisco NetAcad cyber security lab vm so that's what I did.
+I shut down the ol box and spun another VM.
+I thought it'd be funny to use the _Cisco NetAcad cyber security lab VM_ so that's what I did.
 I also fired up the web server on the attacker:
 ```bash
 ┌──(steve㉿flyingcarpet)-[~/box/sliver/payloads]
 └─$ musl-gcc -static linuxStager.c -o linuxStager